aidanq06/snipepublic/README.md

 I will be releasing ALL code for Sniper (even my unfinished code I was planning to release) although, unless you rewrite it, it will be useless.

-Thanks for using Sniper and sorry to everyone!
+Thanks for using Sniper and a huge sorry to everyone!

 ![s1](https://user-images.githubusercontent.com/62295620/132265965-d32acf14-b8e1-44b3-a035-614d2a7007b7.png)
 ![s2](https://user-images.githubusercontent.com/62295620/132265967-70a7b25c-1118-49a9-84c3-3b5a89531fd1.png)